-To access the ABS Disable function, turn the ignition to the ON position.
+To access the ABS Disable function; with the motorcycle stationary and in neutral, turn the ignition to the ON position.

-Press and release button 'A' until set up is visible in the display screen then press button 'B'.
+Press and release the set button on the left hand switch cube until 'SEtUP' is visible in the display screen.

-Press and release button 'A' until ABS is visible.
+Press and release the scroll button until AbS is visible.